-Video: From Business Engineering graduate to Functional Analyston 29 June 2019 for Tech Graduates
+Video: From Business Engineering graduate to Functional Analyst – Meet Liseon 22 February 2022 for Graduates

-Meet Lise Willemsens, a young and dynamic Business Engineering graduate who joined the Exellys team a year ago as a Functional Analyst at Belfius Insurance.
+Meet Lise Willemsens, a young and dynamic Business Engineering graduate who joined the Exellys team almost two years ago as a Functional Analyst at Belfius Insurance.
 In the video below, Lise tells us a little bit about her background, specifically her studies and how she ended up at Exellys.

 Prefer reading over watching?
 Simply scroll down to discover her story in text.